The incredible story of Andrei Kanchelskis and his time in England

 Kanchelskis went on to score 10 goals in the final 10 games of the season, including a hat-trick in a 5-2 win at Sheffield Wednesday.
-Many of them involved him cutting inside, where defenders where happy to chaperone the right-footer, before lashing home with his left.
+Many of them involved him cutting inside, where defenders were happy to chaperone the right footer, before lashing home with his left.

 Craig Short, who joined Everton on the same day as Kanchelskis says this was no coincidence.

 “Andrei was a throwback to the old-fashioned wingers, not like the ones these days who play on the opposite sides and cut in and shoot with their stronger foot.

 “Actually with Andrei because he was so quick full-backs used to show him inside thinking that was how to keep him quiet, but he was so good he would then would cut inside and smash in a goal with his left foot.